Advanced Guide to Garden ShedsJune 29, 2017

 Last modified: August 7, 2019If you’ve just purchased a garden shed or are looking to buy a new one, our advanced guide to garden sheds is the perfect tool for you to learn everything you need to know.
-Find out how to build a shed base, all about insulation and so much more!

 These have different properties and are suited for different purposes.
 Wooden sheds are what spring to mind when you think of a garden shed, however, metal and plastic sheds are becoming more increasingly popular over time.
 Read our Shed Buying Guide for a detailed guide on choosing the right shed for your garden.

 The strongest and most durable material for sheds.
 Made from galvanised steel, metal sheds are a great choice if you want a secure unit for storage.
 Not as attractive as their wooden counterparts, they still make a good choice due to the fact they are resistant to rot and fire.
 Metal sheds are more lightweight than wooden sheds so can be moved more easily.

 Often less expensive than metal sheds, plastic sheds are a great choice for anyone who wants a garden shed that is low maintenance.
 Strong but also lightweight, they can be easily moved around the garden into your preferred position.
 Some plastic sheds are also UV resistant which means they won’t fade in the sun and provide the perfect storage space for any of your gardening items.

 Wooden sheds can easily complement any garden and most often are available in both modern and traditional styles.
 Without treatment wooden sheds can be vulnerable to rot, rust and mildew so it’s important to apply a treatment or a wood preservative when purchasing a new wooden shed.
 Unlike other sheds, wooden sheds can be easily customised or painted to suit your garden style.